MattKetmo/moquet.net/_posts/2013-12-16-symfonycon-warsaw-2013.markdown

 Personally, I was looking forward this talk in order to know how other people integrate such tools in a Symfony application.
-I must admit I'm getting ride of Assetic and I will spend a bit more time configuring correctly all the asset part in my applications.
+I must admit I'm getting rid of Assetic and I will spend a bit more time configuring correctly all the asset part in my applications.
 If you're curious too, look at [Ryan's code example](https://github.com/knpuniversity/symfonycon-frontend) or even at this [Symfony Grunt Edition](https://github.com/kbond/symfony-grunt-edition)